-- Losing 100,000 JPY for a 50-pip movement means that for each pip you lost: 100,000/50 = 2,000 JPY.
+- Losing 100,000 JPY for a 50-pip movement means that for each Forex pip you lost 100,000/50 = 2,000 JPY.
 Since you sold 2 lots, this is a pip value of 1,000 per lot.

-What does Pip Stand For?
+Forex Pip: What Does it Stand For?

 This is similar to how its cousin – the basis point (or bip) – allows easier discussion of small changes in interest rates.
-This provides us with the most basic answer to what pips are useful for – it is much easier to say ''cable has risen 55 pips'', for example, than to say ''it's increased by 0.0055''.
+This provides us with the most basic answer to what is a pip in currency trading – it is much easier to say ''cable has risen 55 pips'', for example, than to say ''it's increased by 0.0055''.

 The image below shows an 'Order' screen for the GBP/USD currency pair in MetaTrader 4:

 The quote shown in the image is: 1.31190/1.31208.
 We can see that the figures for the last decimal place are smaller than the other numbers.
-This is to show that these are fractional pips.
+This is to show that these are fractional Forex pips.
 The difference between the bid and the offer is 1.8 pips.
 If you instantaneously bought and sold at this quote, the pip cost would be 1.8.
 If you look at the screenshot below of a different order ticket, you can see that the selected 'Type' is 'Modify Order':

-Note that the Modify Order part of the window contains drop-down menus that allow you to quickly select levels that are a certain number of 'points' away.
+When learning how to read pips in MT4, note that the Modify Order part of the window contains drop-down menus that allow you to quickly select levels that are a certain number of 'points' away.
 There is, therefore, an important distinction to be made between points and pips.
-The points in these drop-downs are referring to the fifth decimal place, in other words, fractional pips that are one tenth of a pip.
+The points in these drop-downs are referring to the fifth decimal place, in other words, one-tenth of a pip.

 For example, the image below shows an order ticket for IBM: